BirdMakingStuff/rbx-scraper/README.md

 ## Translations
 Translations are scraped from:
 - create.roblox.com for Creator Dashboard (in Translations-CreatorDashboard.py)
-- translations.roblox.com for all other endpoints (in Translations.py)
+- ~~translations.roblox.com for all other endpoints (in Translations.py)~~

-Web translations used to be scraped by an older version of rbxpyscraper using the translations.roblox.com endpoint but stopped working as of late 2023.
-A new scraper for Web translations may be implemented in the future.
+Web translations used to be scraped by an older version of rbxscraper using the translations.roblox.com endpoint but stopped working as of late 2023.
+The translations.roblox.com endpoint stopped working for all other channels using the endpoint as of 01/05/2024.
+A new scraper for ~~Web~~ non-Creator Dashboard translations may be implemented in the future.

 ## Requirements
 - Python 3.12